 It is best to perform an equine massage when your horse is relaxed and in a clean and comfortable environment.
 Scheduling when commotion is high or during normal feeding schedules can be distracting and the horse may not realize the full benefit of the experience.
 Another horse can be brought into the barn as a partner to help if your horse does not like being alone, but it is not necessary.

 Please review the guidelines below to help get the most out of your therapeutic equine sports massage.
 Please feel free to contact Animal Intuition prior to the appointment if you have any questions or concerns about the preparation for the massage or what will happen during the session.

 Your horse should be inside and groomed for the appointment.

 A box stall or quiet area of the barn should be used for the massage.

 If your horse is anxious or high strung, lightly work on a longe line prior to the appointment.

 The horse should be cooled down, dry and relaxed by the time of the appointment.

 If you are interested in more integrative wellness options for your horse or animal, consider giving a boost to their immune system with a Raindrop Technique.

-* Peace of Mind, Body & Soul serves many areas in Minnesota and Wisconsin.
+* Animal Intuition serves many areas in Minnesota and Wisconsin.
 Other areas will be considered upon request.
-Please contact me for more information and a custom quote.
+Please contact us for more information and a custom quote.